mertvision/node.js-stackoverflow-back-end-clone/README.md

 **Run**

 To run this project, download it to your computer and open it with a code editor.
-Open a `.env` file and firstly give it to `MONGO_URL` information.
+Open the `.env` file in the env folder and firstly give it into `MONGO_URL` information.
 MONGO_URL gets database connect link.
 Like that:

 `MONGO_URL = mydatabaseconnectlinkexample@mongodb`